Control 4.13: Copilot Extensibility and Agent Operations Governance — Portal Walkthrough

 - Third-party app access — Restrict to a pre-approved list for FSI environments

-Step 5: Establish Plugin Approval Workflow
+Step 5: Establish Plugin and Agent Approval Workflow

-- Configure the approval chain:
+- Configure the approval chain (applies to both surfaces):

 - First-level: IT team reviews technical requirements and security posture